Katrine-Marie/InstaScrape/README.md

 # InstaScrape
-An unopinionated Instagram scraper function, returning data corresponding to an Instagram username.
-You decide how you want it displayed.
-The function only returns the data to you.
+An unopinionated Instagram scraper function, returning content corresponding to an Instagram username.
+It is entirely up to you how you want it displayed.

 ## Usage